Posted on Monday, March 1st, 2004

 Dental Assistant Lady: Yes, it will help you relax.

 What Dave is thinking: AAAACK!
-YES, GIVE ME THE f#@%ING GAS YOU BITCH!!
+YES, GIVE ME THE f#@%ING GAS!!
 GIVE IT TO ME NOW BEFORE I USE YOUR HEAD LIKE A BATTERING RAM TO BREAK THROUGH THE WINDOW AND ESCAPE THIS TORTURE CHAMBER!!!
 GIVE ME!
 GIVE ME!
 GIVE MEEEEE!

 What Dave says: Gas sound great, thanks.